ScreenTechnicals/bun-todos-yt/README.md

 ## Shoutouts 😎

-Follow us on GitHub and Fork this repo, follow the tutorial on our youtube channel and complete the given tasks to get a shoutout here!
+Follow us on GitHub and Fork this repo, improve the code base and ui, find potential bugs and create issues and get shoutouts here

 ---